iDebugAll/idebugall.github.io/_posts/2021-3-6-phonebox-init.md

 ## PhoneBox Plugin

 This plugin is intended to bridge the gap between general NetBox network data models and those of Voice and UC world.
 I started development recently and already implemented **Phone Numbers**.
-It provides some immediate value and allows you to manage PSTN DIDs and internal extensions using NetBox.
+It provides some instant value and allows you to manage PSTN DIDs and internal extensions using NetBox.
 Some [feature requests](https://github.com/netbox-community/netbox/issues/1893) from the NetBox community to add support for such abstractions were already there.

 Each Phone Number consists of the following attributes: